-In the past few years the word Autophagy has left the scientific arena and has entered, if not mainstream thinking, then at least the thoughts of a great many people interested in diet and healthy living.
+In the past few years the word Autophagy has left the scientific arena and has entered, if not mainstream thinking, then at least the daily lives of many people who are concerned about their diet and health.

-It seems that as buzz words go, autophagy is now up there with the superstars and I can see why.
+It seems that as buzz words go, autophagy is now up there with the superstars and it’s easy to see why.

 From this, Anselmier proposed that man was designed to “eat himself” when facing starvation and that this was a natural process that increased the chances of him being saved.

-In 1999 an important link between Autophagy and Cancer was discovered by Beth Levine’s group 3 and set the path of current research which is mainly concerned with this link.
+More recently, in 1999, an important link between Autophagy and Cancer was discovered by Beth Levine’s group 3 and set the path of current research.

-There are three main types of Autophagy, and each is in involved in the eradication or engulfment of damaged cells or proteins, engulfment of cytoplasmic material, eradication of pathogens and dealing with misfolded proteins.
+There are three main types of Autophagy: Each is in involved in the eradication or engulfment of damaged cells or proteins, engulfment of cytoplasmic material, eradication of pathogens and dealing with misfolded proteins.